honeybadger-io/honeybadger-js/.github/actions/get-package-versions/README.md

 ### `packages`

-A stringified array in the structure of:
+An array in the structure of:

 ```json
 [